oligo2021/oligo2021.github.io/venue.md

 ---
 title: Venue
 nav_order: 6
-description: "The Maastricht University School of Business and Economics is proud to host the Oligo Workshop 2021."
+description: "The Maastricht University School of Business and Economics is proud to host the virtual Oligo Workshop 2021."
 ---

 <picture>